 "Everyone wants to feel safe in all environments.
-Better lighting, shoveled, salted and sanded sidewalks are all a plus."

-- Community Representative
+Better lighting, shoveled, salted and sanded sidewalks are all a plus." - Community Representative See the Safety section in the technical report for more information.

-See the Safety section in the Gateway Gold Line HIA Technical Report for more information. spaces can help meet diverse needs of the population.
-In the Gateway Gold Line, personal safety and crime prevention were among the elements perceived as having the greatest influence on creating healthier environments.
+In Gold Line BRT communities, personal safety and crime prevention were among the elements perceived as having the greatest influence on creating healthier environments.
 Community members commented that if they do not feel safe, they are far less likely to use transit.
 Community members also listed the importance of having good lighting and a variety of services available at the station areas to create more activity on the street.